Paramathi Velur: Location

 Paramathi Velur is located at the bank of River Cauvery.
 Tamil & English also the primary languages used here.
-National Highway 44 runs through this town.
+National Highway 44 runs through this city.

 Agriculture and food

 The main crops cultivated here are Sugarcane, Coconut, Banana, Cyperus, Yam, Tapioca, Betel, and Tomato.
 Agriculture is the major occupation of the people.
 Paddy, sugarcane, banana, coconut trees, turmeric, jute and the Beetle Vine plantation are major crops cultivated.

 A village called Pillikalpalayam which has Tamil Nadu's second largest Jaggery (Vellam, a sweet prepared from sugarcane juice) godown.
-The town is known for its Karpoora Pan leaf, which is exported to major states in North India.
+The city is known for its Karpoora Pan leaf, which is exported to major states in North India.

 A special fluffy bread called Bun Parotta is one of the most relished food served in the hotels of this area.
 Non-vegetarians would love to try the special duck curry, which is known for its flavor and taste, and is mostly served in the hotels of this area.

 Festivals

-The Velur town is adorned with a few ancient temples such as the Kasi Viswanathar Temple, Mariaman Temples, Bhagavathi amman temple.
+The Velur city is adorned with a few ancient temples such as the Kasi Viswanathar Temple, Mariaman Temples, Bhagavathi amman temple.
 The temple festivals are celebrated with vigor.
 The ceremonies are spread over a fortnight that always ends with a massive dose of feasting and Keda Vettu.

 Adi 18th, is celebrated at the Cauvery river bank with the release of Agal vilakku into the river.
 This event is watched over by a lot of people at sunset on Adi 18th.